-Here are three parameters on which you should evaluate any job role:
+Here are three parameters on which you should evaluate any new job role:

 Job role and responsibilities -

 Before applying for any job, try to get a complete understanding of job role, project and industry.
 If the job description is difficult to comprehend then get in a call with the recruiter.
-Why is this important – It will give you answer to these 4 questions?
+Why is this important? – It will give you answers to these 4 questions.

-- Does this job is in line with your skills and expertise?
-Will this job do justice to your current skills and experiences?
+Does this job is in line with your skills and expertise?
+Will this job do the justice to your current skills and experiences?